 How do I view activity data?

-To view activity data, filter by user to see the individuals and their activity.
-This high-level overview helps you spot patterns and trends within your users’ activity.
+To view weekly activity data, filter by user to see individuals and their activity.
+Hover over an activity node in the swimlane for an overview of that activity.

 To view data for a specific day:

-Find the team, user, or repo you want to view.
+- Find the team, user, or repo you want to view.

-If you need help, please email firstname.lastname@example.org for 24/7 assistance.
+If you need help, please contact Pluralsight Support.